What is the Zoom Effect?

 How does the zoom effect relate to your smile?

 You may view your smile against others when greeting, acknowledging or laughing with people in a Zoom meeting in a way that you wouldn’t do in a non-virtual, or in-person, meeting.
+You might make expressions to give more helpful hints regarding what you are talking about.
 Most notably, you may watch yourself speak in a way that you normally would not.
 When making various expressions on Zoom, you can also see your smile and teeth from a different perspective, revealing imperfections.
 In contrast, a still photograph or simply looking in the mirror at your smile may not show imperfections in the same way that seeing yourself actively talk or engage with others could present.

 Because seeing yourself talk is not an entirely natural process and experience, it can lead you to see your smile how others may see it.
 While everyone may have things they wish to change about their smile, ample time on Zoom can bring those self-viewed imperfections to a higher priority.